Passing the app state to the dialog script (Ionic Angular)

 In this tutorial, we continue using an example Ionic app with three tabs.
 We will send information about the currently opened tab to the dialog script with the help of the visual state.
 On the script side, we will access the state to do the following:

-• Create a voice command that will let the AI assistant reply differently depending on the tab open in the app
+• Create a voice command that will let the AI agent reply differently depending on the tab open in the app

 • Create a tab-specific command that can be matched only if the necessary tab is open